I am an active 80 year old who does not want a knee replacement.

 Understandably – the science surrounding stem cells for the treatment of osteoarthritis in the elderly is still somewhat in its infancy, as such researchers are still questioning the potential of the elderly stem cell to provide a healing response.
 This is the argument supported by advocates of allogenic stem cells (from donors) or those who endorse culturing stem cells in overseas clinics, or from those who suggest amniotic/placenta stem cell treatments are needed in the elderly.

 In stem cell therapy practiced in the United States, a patient’s stem cells are taken from bone marrow or from the fat from their abdominal area as in a liposuction procedure.
 The stem cells are then reintroduced into the damaged joint to create a healing environment from a diseased joint environment.
 They are not cultured or expanded.

-The researchers here are saying that there is a potential to use these extra/native stem cells to heal the knee and doctors need to be aware how to use them.
-One method is through Signalling – where stem cells tell other stem cells to “wake up and go to work.” – please see The Paracrine Effect and Inflammation in our article on Stem cell therapy for bone repair in osteoarthritis.
-Also see our article Osteoarthritic Bone repair.
+The researchers here are saying that there is a potential to use these extra/native stem cells to heal the knee and doctors need to be aware of how to use them.
+One method is through Signalling – where stem cells tell other stem cells to “wake up and go to work.” – please see our article on Avoiding knee replacement | Effectiveness of stem cell therapy and bone repair in knee osteoarthritis.

-In signalling doctors believe that the numerous stem cells present in the aging joint are confused and have lost their healing instructions.
+In signaling, doctors believe that the numerous stem cells present in the aging joint are confused and have lost their healing instructions.
 The introduction of stem cells from the pelvic bone or patient’s fat “reboot” these stem cells to start healing again.

-Doctors have presented research in the medical journal Current opinion in rheumatology that stem cell injection therapy in ultra-octogenarians can stimulated to self-repair in Degenerative Joint Disease.
+Doctors have presented research in the medical journal Current Opinion in Rheumatology that stem cell injection therapy in ultra-octogenarians can stimulated to self-repair in Degenerative Joint Disease.

 In our own research that we published in the Clinical Medicine Insights Arthritis and Musculoskeletal Disorders, we documented 7 patient outcomes using bone marrow Prolotherapy / stem cell therapy.